 The bump may be permanent.

 Treatment may include:

 The area will need time to heal: Activities that place stress on the patellar tendon will need to be avoided until the swelling and pain go away.
 A strap, brace, or elastic bandage may need to be used to stabilize and support the area as it heals.
-You may be referred to a physical therapist to strengthen the affected muscles.

 Physical therapy may be needed to strengthen the affected muscles.

 Pain and swelling may be relieved with: Ice compresses during a flare-up or after exerciseAn over-the-counter pain reliever, such as ibuprofenA local injection of cortisone in severe cases

 : Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.